joseph-a-levine/authoring/README.md

 I'm just going for aesthetics here.
 I should probably customize the fonts at some point to get everything looking like I want it to, but this is fine.
 If you can think of a better way to get the abstracts and titles and co-authors to line up well, go for it by all means.

+## Now page

+What the heck am I doing, this should be a proper blog.
+But no i'm going super static.

 ## Favicon

 Used this website to generate the favicon and i *followed the instructions*. https://realfavicongenerator.net/faq#.YIZ3LpD7Q2w